 The plan was to continue together untill Gorkha and see from there.
 We were doing long days covering 45km a day.

 In Gorkha we had the best applepie ever! it was huge...a full meal on its own actually.
 Here we also decided to split up, Charlie going slow through Annapurna and myself starting to run like crazy.
 I had about 20 days left to finish the remaining part.
 I could not afford to loose much more time if I still wanted to make it on time.
 At one point I had to turn back from a mountain pass because of bad weather and backtrack for 2 days.
 I then continued through the lower mountains for a bit and back up to Rara lake, Nepal´s largest lake.
 I had not any means of navigations on me so I just had to rely on my instinct and the help of the locals.
 Which turned out not too bad actually.
-5 days later I arrived in Darchula, the other end of the Great Himalaya Trail!
+5 days later I arrived in Darchula, the other end of the Great Himalaya Trail! the last part I forced it a bit and kept going for 30 hours.
 It was a very emotional moment for sure.
 Hard to describe how I felt at that moment...and the following days!

-One last important thing I want to add to this: Come prepared and don´t underestimate this GHT!!!
+One last important thing I want to add to this for those interested in the GHT: Come prepared and don´t underestimate it!!!

 -1600 km in 70 days with more than 100.000m of altitude gain through different environments: from jungle over high passes and into the ( in Nepalese terms ) lower mountains.